Dynamic routing updates

 To receive dynamic routing updates and advertise the network, you must allow dynamic routing from the WAN zone from Administration > Device access.

 By default, dynamic routing is turned off for all zones.
 Here's an example of a dynamic routing scenario:

 Local Service ACL configuration (XG2):

-In the Local service ACL configuration, Dynamic Routing is enabled for the WAN zone of XG1 and is disabled for the WAN zone of XG2.
+In the local service ACL configuration, Dynamic Routing is turned on for the WAN zone of XG1 and is turned off for the WAN zone of XG2.

 Routing Information Protocol (RIP) updates are configured to be sent via the WAN zones of both firewalls.
-Since only the XG1 has dynamic routing enabled for the WAN zone, only XG1 receives the RIP updates coming from XG2.
-The RIP updates that XG1 sends to XG2 are dropped, since XG2 has dynamic routing disabled for the WAN zone.
+Since only the XG1 has dynamic routing enabled for the WAN zone, only XG1 receives the RIP updates from XG2.
+The RIP updates XG1 sends to XG2 are dropped since XG2 has dynamic routing turned off for the WAN zone.